 Christopher Goddard is an author and surveyor based in Hebden Bridge.
 An obsessive cartographer, he has been drawing maps as long as he has been able to hold a pencil.

-His distinctive hand-drawn guides to the landscape of Yorkshire complement his long-distance trail guides, all of which can be found at www.christophergoddard.net
+His distinctive hand-drawn guides to the landscape of Yorkshire complement his long-distance trail guides, all of which can be found at www.christophergoddard.net.
+His latest book is The Cragg Vale Coiners’ Walk

 Colin Speakman is a keen walker and environmental campaigner, and the author or co-author of over 50 outdoor books.
 These include The Dales Way (now in its 11th edition), and walking guides to areas both in the UK and in mainland Europe, as well as poetry, topography, biography, transport history, and two literary anthologies.

 Chiz Dakin is an “Outdoors” photographer and writer.
-Having discovered that she could string a few words together around her images, she has written four books.
+Having discovered that she could string a few words together around her images, she has written four books with three more in the pipeline.
 She is a frequent contributor to Trail’s walking routes, and has several published magazine articles on “adventurous walks” in the Alps, Slovenia, Patagonia and the Lake District.
 Oh and Antartica too.

 Andrew McCloy is a writer, editor and journalist who specialises in walking and the outdoors.
 He’s written over 20 books covering all corners of the UK and spanning a variety of subjects, from long distance paths to coastal walking, national parks to countryside protection and the plight of rural pubs.